Antonio Anderson (American football)

-Antonio Kenneth Anderson (born June 4, 1973) is an American former professional football defensive lineman in the National Football League (NFL) for the Dallas Cowboys.
+Antonio Kenneth Anderson (born June 4, 1973) is an American former professional football player who was a defensive lineman in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Memphis Maniax in the XFL.
-He played college football at Syracuse University.
+He played college football for the Syracuse Orange.

 Early life

 Anderson attended Midwood High School, where he was a two-way player at defensive tackle and offensive tackle.
 He transferred to Milford Academy, where he focused on playing defensive tackle.

 As a senior, he registered 90 tackles (30 for loss), 13 sacks, and 3 blocked punts, while receiving Super Prep Al-American and All-Northeast honors.

 College career

 Anderson accepted a football scholarship from Syracuse University.
 As a redshirt freshman, he played in every game (3 starts) at defensive tackle, registering 13 tackles, one sack and one quarterback pressure.
 He had 2 tackles and one sack in the season opener against Ball State University.
 He made 4 tackles (one for loss) against the University of Pittsburgh.

 As a sophomore reserve left defensive tackle, he made 17 tackles (2 for loss), one sack and 4 quarterback pressures.
 He had 5 tackles, one sack and one quarterback pressure against Virginia Tech.
 He had 4 tackles (one for loss), one quarterback pressures and one fumble recovery against Temple University.

 As a junior, he started 6 games at left defensive tackle and 2 contests at right defensive tackle, posting 42 tackles (3 for loss), 8 quarterback pressures (led team), 3.5 sacks, 2 fumble recoveries and one pass defensed.
 He had 4 tackles and one fumble recovery against Rutgers University.
 He tallied 6 tackles against West Virginia University.
 He made 5 tackles and 2 quarterback pressures against Virginia Tech.
 He had 7 tackles (one for loss) against the University of Pittsburgh.
 He made 2.5 sacks against Boston College.

 As a senior, he started all of the games, recording 45 tackles (9 for loss), 4 sacks, 27 quarterback pressures, 2 passes defensed and 3 forced fumbles.
 He had 6 tackles, half a sack and 4 quarterback pressures in the season opener against the University of North Carolina.
 He collected 6 tackles, 4 quarterback pressures, one sack and one forced fumble against Virginia Tech.
 He had 7 tackles and 2 sacks against Boston College.
 He tallied 5 tackles (one for loss) and 7 quarterback pressures against Army.